 Each has thousands of islands, bays and coves for visitors to explore.
 The surrounding mountains and islands prevent strong winds from forming large waves in our area, unlike along the outer coastline.
 It is the perfect place to develop your kayaking skills.

 Close by are some truly incredible natural destinations, such as the Skookumchuck Rapids, Hotham Sound & Freil Falls, and Princess Louisa Inlet’s Chatterbox Falls.
 West Coast Wilderness Lodge offers boat cruises, float plane trips, helicopter tours and guided nature hikes to these natural wonders and others.

 The area around Egmont also has several peaceful lakes to explore.
 Waugh, North, Klein and Ruby Lake are the closest.
-Ask a guide for directions – we strongly recommend you arrange a canoe drop-off and pick-up, for a peaceful afternoon of swimming and paddling.
+Ask the front desk staff for directions – arrangements can be made for a canoe drop-off and pick-up, for a peaceful afternoon of swimming and paddling.

 Don’t forget to visit the Egmont Heritage Centre & Museum – you will come away with a better understanding of our history and culture.

 Just three kilometres east of the Lodge, the Skookumchuck Rapids are the fastest salt water rapids in North America.
 Currents can exceed 16 knots – creating standing waves, overfalls, and twenty-meter-wide whirlpools.

 The contrast from our serene waters to the fierce, boiling currents just a mile away is one of the most remarkable aspects of our tiny village here on the Sunshine Coast of British Columbia.
 Skookumchuck means “strong water” in Chinook First Nation.
 Two billion litres of nutrient-rich saltwater are pulled in every day by the Skookumchuck, making the incredible abundance of sea life in Sechelt Inlet possible.